The College now has access to multiple tools that make running a webinar or remote meeting simple. You can:

 - Additional support resources, including tutorials for students

 Zoom is a popular and robust platform with additional features for webinars that restrict attendee participation.
-There is a free version, and faculty with a specific need can request an upgraded license with the consent of their dean.
+There is a free version with calls limited to 40 minutes; faculty with a specific need and the consent of their Dean can request an upgraded license.
 See Getting Started with Zoom for details and browse the links below to learn more about Zoom basics for education: